-Lastly, is with respect to your frame of mind – stay positive and grateful throughout.
+Our final piece of advice is with respect to frame of mind – stay positive and grateful throughout.
 Take the time to appreciate where you’re at and how you got there and more good things will come.

 What’s your dream project?
 We see a lot of our projects as an ideal backdrop for all kinds of art, but have huge love and appreciation for street art in particular.
 It seems to be a growing scene in Vancouver, we are surrounded by so much talent in this beautiful city and would love to collaborate with a street artist one day.
 The dream is to bring the absolute rawness of steel together with the rawness of our city streets.

 What design trends are you excited about?
 As metalworkers, we are obviously really excited to see metal being used in interior architecture more now than ever before.
 And not just because it’s our business, more so because people are actually coming to love metal as much as we do!